The benefits of a home battery in combination with charging stations

 Is a smart charging station necessary when using a home battery?

-Not mandatory, but highly recommended for optimal control.
+Not required, but highly recommended for optimal control.

 Can I expand the combination if I buy a second EV?